External-cavity Diode Lasers

 Tunable External-cavity Diode Lasers

-In the Littman–Metcalf configuration (, Figure 2b), the grating orientation is fixed, and an additional mirror is used to reflect the first-order beam back to the laser diode.
-The wavelength can be tuned by rotating that mirror.
-This configuration offers a fixed direction of the output beam, and also tends to exhibit a smaller linewidth, as the wavelength selectivity is stronger.
-(The wavelength-dependent diffraction occurs twice instead of once per resonator round trip.)
-A disadvantage is that the zero-order reflection of the beam reflected by the tuning mirror is lost, so that the output power is lower than that for a Littrow laser.
+In the Littman–Metcalf configuration (, Figure 2b), the grating orientation is fixed and an additional mirror is used to reflect the first-order beam back to the laser diode.
+The wavelength can be tuned by rotating this mirror.
+This configuration provides a fixed output beam direction and also tends to have a narrower linewidth because the wavelength selectivity is greater.
+(Wavelength-dependent diffraction occurs twice instead of once per resonator revolution.)
+A disadvantage is that the zero-order reflection of the beam reflected by the tuning mirror is lost, so the output power is lower than that of a Littrow laser.
 Competing types of tunable lasers are DBR laser diodes and small fiber lasers.

 Mode-locked External-cavity Diode Lasers

-- Even for high repetition rates of tens of gigahertz, external-cavity lasers, then operated with harmonic mode locking, can be interesting, because they exhibit lower laser noise, e.g. in the form of timing jitter.
+- Even for high repetition rates of tens of gigahertz, external-cavity lasers, then operated with harmonic mode locking, can be interesting because they exhibit lower laser noise, e.g. in the form of timing jitter.

 |||M. G. Littman and H. J. Metcalf, “Spectrally narrow pulsed dye laser without beam expander”, Appl.
 Opt.
 17 (14), 2224 (1978); https://doi.org/10.1364/AO.17.002224|

 |||K. Liu and M. G. Littman, “Novel geometry for single-mode scanning of tunable lasers”, Opt.
 Lett.
 6 (3), 117 (1981); https://doi.org/10.1364/OL.6.000117|

 |||M. Fleming and A. Mooradian, “Spectral characteristics of external-cavity controlled semiconductor lasers”, IEEE J. Quantum Electron.
 17 (1), 44 (1981); https://doi.org/10.1109/JQE.1981.1070634|

 |||C. J. Hawthorn et al., “Littrow configuration tunable external cavity diode laser with fixed direction output beam”, Rev. Sci.
 Instrum.
 72 (12), 4477 (2001); https://doi.org/10.1063/1.1419217|

 |||P. Zorabedian, “Tunable external-cavity semiconductor lasers”, in F. J. Duarte (ed.), Tunable Lasers, p.
 349 (Academic Press, London, 1995)|